Danaozhong/rust-zserio/crates/zserio-rs-build/README.md

 cargo add zserio
 ```

-The version of the `zserio` crate used must match the version of `zserio-cli` used.
+The version of the `zserio` crate used must match the version of `zserio-rs-build` used.